mherkazandjian/fastgrab/README.md

 ``windows`` and ``osx``.
 The low-level API of ``Fastgrab`` is implemented using the ``cpython``, ``Numpy`` and ``X11`` C APIs.

-``fastgrab`` is multi-threaded and it uses all the cores on the machine by default.

 ## Comparison with other packages

-The following comparison has been done a Intel i7-4770K with 32 GB ram and a Nvidia GTX 960 at a 1080p resolution. ``Fastgrab`` is designed to be fast and does not provide any features beyond capturing the screen, unlike the other packages mentioned in  the comparison below that do many great things.
+The following comparison has been done a Intel i7-6700HQ with 16 GB ram  at a 1080p resolution. ``fastgrab`` is designed to be fast and does not provide any features beyond capturing the screen, unlike the other packages mentioned in  the comparison below that do many great things.

 package       | fps
 ------------- | -----
-fastgrab      | 60
+fastgrab      | 200
+python-mss    | 180
-autopy        | 10
+autopy        | 34
-pyautogui     | 1
+pyautogui     | 8
-pyscreennshot | 0.5
+pyscreenshot  | 4

 to benchmark ``fastgrab`` run the script [examples/benchmark.py](https://github.com/mherkazandjian/fastgrab/blob/master/examples/benchmark.py)